david-cattermole/mayaMatchMoveSolver/DEVELOPER.md

     complex or "clever" code unless required.
   - Use comments to explain *why* the code exists, not *what* the code does.
-  - Add doc-strings for arguments and return types, and describe what is not obvious.
+  - Add documentation for arguments and return types, and describe what is not obvious.
   - Avoid hard-coded values (numbers and strings), use named constants with values.